 Dr. Tan is a dermatologist and dermatopathologist practicing in Southern California.
 She completed dermatology residency at Harbor-UCLA Medical Center, and dermatopathology fellowship at Memorial Sloan-Kettering Cancer Center and Cornell-New York Presbyterian Hospital.
 She is board-certified in both specialties.
 She received a Bachelor's of Science from the Massachusetts Institute of Technology and MD from UCLA.
 She also earned a PhD in immunology, and has published many articles in peer-reviewed scientific and medical journals.
 Dr. Tan continues to pursue her academic passions by regularly teaching medical residents as well as collaborating with university scientists studying the biology of skin disease.

 Dr. Wong is CEO of Direct Dermatology and is a practicing dermatologist in Northern California.
 He completed his dermatology residency at the Stanford University Hospital and Clinics, and is board-certified by the American Board of Dermatology.
 He received his MD from the University of Washington School of Medicine, where he was elected to the prestigious Alpha Omega Alpha (AOA) medical society.
 He holds a Bachelor's of Science with honors from Brown University, and a Ph.D. from the University of Washington and Fred Hutchinson Cancer Research Center.
 He has co-authored multiple articles in high impact peer-reviewed medical research journals and is the recipient of several prestigious awards including the American Academy of Dermatology Young Investigator Award and Career Development Awards from the Dermatology Foundation and the National Institutes of Health.
-Dr. Wong is a Fellow of the American Academy of Dermatology and a member of the American Telemedicine Association.
+Dr. Wong is a Fellow of the American Academy of Dermatology and the current chair of the Pacific Island Chapter of the American Telemedicine Association .